 Faculty members also develop and lead short-term study abroad programs, enriching the curricular offerings for Temple students.
 Learn about proposing a faculty-led program.

 Take advantage of Temple's global reach, and enrich your students’ learning by hosting a virtual guest lecture or student discussion with a faculty member from abroad.
-The International Collaboration Connection Program was launched in Fall 2020 as part of International Education Week: Global Reach, Global Teach, and the first cohort collaborated in Spring 2021.
+Temple Global Connect (introduced in Fall 2020 as the International Collaboration Connection Program) was launched as part of International Education Week: Global Reach, Global Teach, and the first cohort collaborated in Spring 2021.
 The purpose of this program is to enrich Temple students' intercultural learning by collaborating with colleagues across Temple's campuses and partners worldwide.
 The program offers an extension of the overseas campuses' existing virtual guest lectures, broadening participation of faculty university-wide and across disciplines.
 Learn more and submit your request (deadlines on the submission page).

 Visiting Faculty Opportunities